GLSRC/rescomp/README.md

     pip install .

-If you plan to contribute, it is probably better to install the package asan [editable install](https://setuptools.readthedocs.io/en/latest/setuptools.html#development-mode)
+If you plan to contribute, or just want to change the code yourself, it is much more conventient to install the package as an [editable install](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs)

     pip install -e .